 Note: If you do not have the FreeConferenceCall.com desktop app, download it now.

-Web Viewer allows participants to join online meetings through web browsers instead of joining via the FreeConferenceCall.com desktop application.
+Web Viewer allows participants to join online meetings with their web browsers instead of joining via the FreeConferenceCall.com desktop application.
 No download is necessary.

 Participants can send and receive chat messages, view participants and mute/unmute their own line.